OSADP/V2I-Hub/Readme.txt

 $ cd <some tmp dir>
 $ git clone https://libwebsockets.org/repo/libwebsockets
 $ cd libwebsockets
+$ git checkout tags/v3.0.0
 $ cmake -DLWS_WITH_SHARED=OFF .
 $ make
 $ sudo make install

 The new libwebsockets static library should now be available in /usr/local to build against.

-Now, run the following from the V2I-HUB directory
+Now, run the following from the v2i-hub directory
 $ cmake .
 $ make

 This will create a bin directory that contains the plugin executable, as well as a directory for each plugin.
 However, a V2I Hub plugin must be packaged in a ZIP file to be installed to a system.
-In order to package up any one of the plugins from the V2I-HUB directory, do the following:
+In order to package up any one of the plugins from the v2i-hub directory, do the following:

 $ ln -s ../bin <PluginName>/bin
 $ zip <PluginName>.zip <PluginName>/bin/<PluginName> <PluginName>/manifest.json